chadgeary/cloudblock/gcp/README.md

 ssh-keygen
 ```

-Install the GCP CLI and authenticate
+Install the GCP CLI and authenticate.
+A [GCP account](https://console.cloud.google.com/) is required to continue.
 ```
 #############################
 ##           GCP           ##